Nikki789/Questionnaire-Project/README.md

 The Facebook feature was implemented by using the Facebook JS SDK (//connect.facebook.net/en_US/sdk.js).
 By logging in, you will see your login status, profile picture, account ID and name.

-The Google oAuth feature was based on the Passport strategy(http://www.passportjs.org/packages/passport-google-oauth/).
+The Google oAuth feature was based on the Passport strategy (http://www.passportjs.org/packages/passport-google-oauth/).
 It uses routing to navigate through the pages and receive a callback in order to lead back to the questionnaire app.
-Additionally, it connects with MongoDB and uses a schema to authorize the user and receive data about his account.
 By logging in, you should be able to see your ID, Token, Email and your name.
 Afterwards you can log out or load the questionnaire.

 You can fill in a questionnaire based on the example JSON file and submit the data.
 The questionnaire follows a linear flow of questions and lets the user go back to the main page with a button.